 In fact, having someone start dating you when they are lonely or bored is INSULTING, to say the least.

 Many people have attested that they had the most successful relationships with the love of their life, whom they met when they were not looking for love.

 When I met my husband, I was in a good place in my life and was definitely not looking for a relationship.

 You see, when you date or meet a significant other at a period in your life where you do not necessarily NEED a relationship, you are less likely to make poor decisions or put up with bad and problematic behaviour, out of boredom, loneliness and desperation.

 A relationship should be the icing on the cake of your life, it should not be the whole cake.

 You should have other areas of your life sorted BEFORE choosing to get into a relationship, otherwise, you will subconsciously make that relationship the sole focus of your life and that sort of pressure on a relationship can destroy it.

-In addition, when you have the main areas of your life sorted, i.e. you have a job, you have a roof over your head, you have a social life, then a predator will not be able to use any of these against.
+In addition, when you have the main areas of your life sorted, i.e. you have a job, you have a roof over your head, you have a social life, then a predator will not be able to use the lack of these against you.